-Buying a unique domain name is an important part of building a website.
+Buying a unique domain name is an essential part of building a website.
 Symbolics.com was the first domain name in history, registered on March 15, 1985.
 There are about 300 million domain names in use today, with millions more added every year.
-A domain name is an address that visitors will type into their browser’s address bar to go to your website.
+A domain name is an address visitors will type into their browser’s address bar to go to your website.

 Instead of putting in Google’s numerical IP address of “22.214.171.124,” users can connect to other IP addresses by typing in “Google.com.”
 Domain Names, to put it another way, make our jobs much easier.